The Eau Claire County Humane Association

 President Stephanie is the owner of Paws & Claws Total Dog and has served as a board member for many years.
 Her family has always had dogs and cats in their home, plus all of her daycare dogs!Jennifer Severin

 Vice President and Treasurer Jennifer has been a board member of ECCHA for several years.
 She is both a cat and dog person.
 Currently, she has three dogs!
-She has nonprofit experience and a business background and she hopes to use those skills to help the shelter continue to provide vital services to the animals and people in our community.Emily Nyquist
+She has nonprofit experience and a business background and she hopes to use those skills to help the shelter continue to provide vital services to the animals and people in our community.Dr.
+William Heth

 Dr. William Heth is a retired medical professional from Mayo clinic.
 He has always been an animal lover and advocate and has served on the board for many years.
 You will often see him volunteering his time at the shelter walking dogs, doing dishes or helping us clean!Shelley Scott

-Shelley Scott is a marketing professional and is a new board member.
+Secretary Shelley Scott joined the board in 2021.
+Her background is mainly in marketing and software.
 She has always loved animals, and has a rescue dog and two cats at home.
-Shelley is the chair of our Education Committee.Patti Monson
+Shelley is the secretary and chair of our Education Committee.Patti Monson

-Patti Monson is a new board member but has been involved with ECCHA for many years.
+Patti Monson joined the board in 2021 and has been involved with ECCHA for many years prior.
 She is a huge cat lover and often uses her creativity to help with many ECCHA events and promotions.
 Patti is on the planning committee for our Annual Cat's Meow Gala in the Fall.Katie Luther

-Katie Luther is a new board member and works at RCU.
-She is a huge dog lover and has been a supporter of ECCHA for many years.Kevin Renley
+Katie Luther joined the board in 2021 and works at RCU.
+She is a huge dog lover and has been a supporter of ECCHA for many years!
+Katie and her husband recently started fostering through ECCHA, and they love it!Kevin Renley

-Kevin Renley is a new board member but has been a volunteer of ECCHA for a few years with his two daughters.
+Kevin Renley joined the board in 2023 but has been a volunteer of ECCHA for a few years with his two daughters.
 Kevin is a big dog lover - you will often find him volunteering his time to walk dogs in the afternoon at the shelter.
 He and his family just adopted a puppy from ECCHA!Chris Glenz

-Chris Glenz is a new board member but has been involved with ECCHA for several years serving as our IT person.
-Chris has always been passionate about animals and animal welfare and is excited to be more involved in the shelter!Pamela Veith
+Chris Glenz joined the board in 2023, but has been involved with ECCHA for several years serving as our IT person.
+Chris has always been passionate about animals and animal welfare and is excited to be more involved in the shelter!Heidi Conner

-Heidi is a new board member for ECCHA.
+Heidi joined the ECCHA board in 2023.
 She is a big dog lover and even adopted one from ECCHA over 13 years ago!
-She is involved in the shelter because she values that ECCHA teaches responsible pet ownership in the community.Shelter Stats
+She is involved in the shelter because she values that ECCHA teaches responsible pet ownership in the community.April Lande

 5,728